 If you’re thinking about donating or selling the used medical equipment in your home, here are some tips on how to do so in a way that benefits both you and the equipment’s next owner.

 It’s important to take the time to research any charitable organizations you’re thinking about donating to before doing so.
 This is especially true when what you’re giving is medical equipment.
 Here are some things to take into consideration before making your donation:

-- The Federal Trade Commission has a great website detailing some of the steps you should take before donating to any charity.
-While it’s mostly geared toward monetary donations, there are many other helpful tips, like confirming the tax-deductibility of your donation or the reputation of small local charities.
+- The Federal Trade Commission has a great website detailing the steps you should take before donating to any charity.
+While it’s geared toward monetary donations, there are many other helpful tips, like confirming the tax-deductibility of your donation or the reputation of small local charities.